-People read an information board which interprets the histories of English Heritage so as many people as possible understand the significance of Clifford’s Tower – including the significance of the daffodils. #GatheringPlace #GatheringHeritage
+People read an information board which interprets the stories of the English Heritage site so as that many people as possible understand the significance of Clifford’s Tower – including the significance of the daffodils. #GatheringPlace #GatheringHeritage

-Groups of visitors meet and gather outside Clifford’s Tower – buying tickets and chatting to the English Heritage staff – before climbing the stairs. #GatheringPlace #GatheringHeritage
+Groups of visitors meet and gather outside Clifford’s Tower – buying tickets and chatting to the English Heritage staff – before climbing the stairs to experience the refreshed visitor information inside the tower and take advantage of views from the roof deck. #GatheringPlace #GatheringHeritage

 People mill across what was a road but has become a pedestrian area with the distinction between pavement and road minimised. #GatheringPlace